 It shall be sufficiently complete in technical detail to convey a clear understanding to the extent known at the time of the disclosure, of the nature, purpose, operation, and the physical, chemical, biological or electrical characteristics of the invention.

-For an invention to be disclosable, it must already meet every element of the definition of subject invention.
+For a subject invention to be disclosable, it must already meet every element of the definition of subject invention.
+This disclosure requirement applies only to subject inventions.
 If a disclosure sent by a contractor to a federal agency fails to provide the information necessary to satisfactorily document a given invention, it is not that the report is defective–it is that the invention, until it is satisfactorily documented, cannot be a subject invention because without such documentation it is not patentable.

 The enabling information has to be provided to contractor personnel responsible for patent matters.
 That is, this information demonstrates that the invention is directed to patentable subject matter, and has been described in sufficient detail that, other things also conforming, the invention is or may be patentable.
 If this description is not “sufficiently complete,” then the invention is not a subject invention.
 Inventors may supply a sufficiently complete description–but there’s nothing in Bayh-Dole that requires them to do so, or for a contractor to demand such a description.
 Even here, in the standard patent rights clause, the contractor’s obligation begins when an invention is a subject invention, not before.
 There’s nothing in Bayh-Dole that forces contractors to act so that Bayh-Dole comes into effect.
 The law does not force itself on contractors.
 The law is entirely conditional on the contractor doing those things that bring Bayh-Dole into effect to preempt the operation of other law and executive branch patent policy.

 There is a widespread presumption that contractors should desire Bayh-Dole to preempt other law.
 That presumption is borderline crazy stupid.
 Only in universities and nonprofits does one find such a thing.
 Why?
-Because if Bayh-Dole preempts other law, then university administrators can prevent inventions from the horror (from their perspective) of entering the public domain or royalty-free non-exclusive licensing by federal agencies.
-There are a host of reasons why such a thing is not a horror, and why it doesn’t happen now anyway–but the short of it is that university administrators are not, for the most part, particularly good at reasoning, and so they presume it is a good thing to do whatever they can to trip Bayh-Dole into effect.
+Because if Bayh-Dole preempts other law, then university administrators can prevent inventions from the horror (from their perspective) of entering the public domain or royalty-free non-exclusive licensing by federal agencies (Bayh-Dole also aims to preclude federal agencies engaging in royalty-free non-exclusive licensing–so perhaps the university administrators are desperate to own inventions to prevent federal agencies from bungling their efforts at exclusive licensing).
+There are a host of reasons why federal open access is not a horror, and why it doesn’t happen now anyway–but the short of it is that university administrators are not, for the most part, particularly good at reasoning, and so they presume it is a good thing to do whatever they can to trip Bayh-Dole into effect.